Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 Salinas Grandes Salt Flats, Argentina

 On our road trip through Salta and Jujuy, I constantly felt like I was actually in the American Southwest.
 I’ve never actually been to Arizona or Utah, but I’ve been dying to go for years.
 The deep red canyons and mars landscapes have always called to me, and I was finally seeing them!
-In Argentina… So while I may not have made it to Death Valley in California, I did finally see some Salt Flats, Argentina is making my travel dreams come true!
+In Argentina… So while I may not have made it to Death Valley in California or to the more famous Uyuni Salt Flats in Bolivia, I did finally see some Salt Flats, Argentina is making my travel dreams come true!

 How to get to Salinas Grandes, Jujuy

 We were staying in Tilcara with a rental car at our disposal, so we drove.
 Turn off of Ruta 9 onto Ruta 52, passing Purmamarca.
 A great way to spend a day at Salinas Grandes is to combine it with a visit to Purmamarca.
 The drive from Purmamarca to Salinas Grandes is just under 126 kilometers and takes a little under and an hour and a half.
 It includes a mountain pass with a lot of switchbacks and high altitude (pack some coca leaves or coca tea!).
 Compared to rougher roads we encountered later, this is a relatively easy drive.
 The quality of the road on Highway 52 is good.
 It’s paved and well maintained.

 Details to know about the Salt Flats, Argentina